Orkney Snork Nie: Plot

 The show was based in the mining town of Orkney, near the city of Klerksdorp (and not too far from Johannesburg), and followed the exploits of an Afrikaner family named Van Tonder, a common Afrikaans surname.

 The head of the household, Hendrik (played by Zack du Plessis), worked on the mines and his wife, Maggie (Annette Engelbrecht), was a housewife.
 They had four children (oldest to youngest): Ouboet, Bennie, Hester and Wimpie.
 Ouboet (Frank Opperman) was a car mechanic.
 He and his wife, Yolanda (Sally Campher), had a little baby of their own, named Hendrik after his grandfather.
 "Ouboet" is an Afrikaans term of endearment meaning "older brother", his name really being Neels.
 Hester (Clara Joubert) and Wimpie (Anrich Herbst) were both at school.
 The character of Bennie (Charl van Heyningen) was rarely seen as he first was in the army and later left the town of Orkney.
 Wimpie had an on and off relationship with a girl named Sonja (Carien Wandrag), and his best friend was named Koert (Rinus van Niekerk).

 From time to time other family members, such as grandfathers and grandmothers would stay over with the family and cause all sorts of mischief.
 Later the family also adopted two orphans, a young Afrikaner girl named Riekie (Bernice Du Plessis) and a coloured boy named Neelsie (Eugene Martin).

 History

 Esterhuizen had played around with the idea since the early 1980s, but the SABC rejected the proposal for five years claiming it was "in bad taste".
 The series was finally given the go-ahead in 1987, but only after it was laboriously rewritten several times, and even then the SABC held the view that very few Afrikaners would associate with the series.

 In May 1989 the first season of 13 episodes was finally broadcast.
-It was received extremely well, and led to two more seasons, the second being broadcast from August 1990 and the third and final one starting in April 1992.
+It was received extremely well, and led to three more seasons, the second being broadcast from August 1990 and the third one starting in April 1992 with season 4 starting in March of 1993.

 The success of the TV series, which occupied a top ten spot on ratings for most of its run and held the number one spot for weeks on end, lead to two movies also being produced.
 Both were extremely successful at the South African box office.